 Installation and Activation

-Installation crews take the fibre from the Drop crews and run it into your house and terminate the fibre at a small device called an Optical Network Terminal (ONT).
-The ONT will need to be plugged into a nearby outlet near where it enters the house.
+The installation crews bring the fibre from the Drop crews into your home.
+They connect the fibre to a small device called an Optical Network Terminal (ONT).
+The ONT needs to be plugged into a nearby power outlet where the fibre enters your house.

 Optical Terminal Network (ONT)